 Within the Code, there is no defence for refusing to provide a service on the basis of one of the prohibited grounds.
-This means that a physician who refuses to provide a service or refuses to accept a patient on the basis of a prohibited ground such as sex or sexual orientation may be acting contrary to the Code, even if the refusal is based on the physician's moral or religious belief.5
+This means that a physician who refuses to provide a service or refuses to accept an individual as a patient on the basis of a prohibited ground such as sex or sexual orientation may be acting contrary to the Code, even if the refusal is based on the physician's moral or religious belief.5

-The law in this area is unclear, and as such, the College is unable to advise physicians how the Courts will decide cases where they must balance the rights of physicians with those of their patients.
+The law in this area is unclear, and as such, the College is unable to advise physicians how the Commission, Tribunal or Courts will decide cases where they must balance the rights of physicians with those of their patients.

-There are some general principles however, that Courts have articulated when considering cases where equality rights clash with religious freedoms.
-They are as follows:
+There are some general principles, however, that Courts have articulated when considering cases where equality rights clash with the freedom of conscience and religion.6 They are as follows:

-- There is no hierarchy of rights in the Charter; freedom of religion and conscience, and equality rights are of equal importance;6 - Freedom to exercise genuine religious belief does not include the right to interfere with the rights of others;7 - The right to freedom of religion is not unlimited; it is subject to such limitations as are necessary to protect public safety, order, health, morals or the fundamental rights or freedoms of others;8 - The balancing of rights must be done in context.
-In relation to freedom of religion specifically, courts will consider how directly the act in question interferes with a core religious belief.
-Courts will seek to determine whether the act interferes with the religious belief in a 'manner that is more than trivial or insubstantial'9.
-The more indirect the impact on a religious
+- There is no hierarchy of rights in the Charter; freedom of religion and conscience, and equality rights are of equal importance;7 - Freedom to exercise genuine religious belief does not include the right to interfere with the rights of others;8 - Neither the freedom of religion nor the guarantee against discrimination are absolute.
+The proper place to draw the line is generally between belief and conduct.
+The freedom to hold beliefs is broader than the freedom to act on them.9 - The right to freedom of religion is not unlimited; it is subject to such limitations as are necessary to protect public safety, order, health, morals, or the fundamental rights or freedoms of others;10 - The balancing of rights must be done in context.
+In relation to freedom of religion specifically, Courts will consider how directly the act in question interferes with a core religious belief.
+Courts will seek to determine whether the act interferes with the religious belief in a 'manner that is more than trivial or insubstantial.'11 The more indirect the impact on a religious belief, the more likely Courts are to find that the freedom of religion should be limited.12